RickOwri/real-estate-contract/documentation/DocumentationScripts.md

-# Script Documentation

-## Script Deployment

-The TypeScript code defines a function named `deployProperty` that handles the deployment of the Property contract.
-This function takes a single parameter `hre`, which represents the HardhatRuntimeEnvironment object.

-Within the `deployProperty` function, it deploys a contract named "TestToken" using the `deploy` method.
-The deployment includes specifying the deployer account, empty constructor arguments, and the number of block confirmations to wait for.

-After the deployment, the function logs the deployment address of the `TestToken` contract.
-It also verifies the deployed contract on Etherscan if the network is not a development network.

-The `deployProperty` function serves as an entry point for deploying the Property contract and can be executed using appropriate deployment commands or scripts.

-The code focuses on the deployment aspect, allowing for customization and flexibility in deploying the Property contract.
-It integrates with the Hardhat framework and leverages the provided runtime environment for deployment operations.

-## PropertyManager Smart Contract Deployment

-The script provided is designed to deploy the PropertyManager smart contract using Hardhat, a popular development environment for Ethereum.

-### Smart Contract Parameters

-- **FEE**: A fee for creating new properties (expressed in ethers).
-- **TEST_TOKEN_ADDRESS**: The address of the TestToken contract.
-- **EXCHANGE_RATIO**: The ratio of ethers to TestTokens for exchanges.
-- **RETURN_PENALTY**: The penalty percentage for returning tokens.
-- **MIN_RETURN_AMOUNT**: The minimum number of tokens that can be returned.

-### Deploy Function

-`deployProperty` is the deploy function for the PropertyManager smart contract.
-It retrieves the necessary components from the Hardhat runtime environment including the deployer's account and the network's chain ID.

-#### Arguments

-The arguments for the PropertyManager contract constructor are set using the predefined constants.

-#### Deployment Process

-The function logs the start of the deployment process and deploys the PropertyManager contract with the specified arguments.
-Once deployed, it logs the contract's address.

-#### Verification

-If not on a development chain and an Etherscan API key is present, the function also verifies the contract on Etherscan.

-#### Export and Tags

-Finally, the deploy function is exported for use in other modules and tagged for easy reference.

-## Deploying the Property Contract

-In the given script, the function `deployProperty` is defined to deploy a smart contract, named `Property`, on an Ethereum network.

-### Deployer Account

-The account that will deploy the `Property` contract is retrieved using the `getNamedAccounts` function from the Hardhat Runtime Environment.

-### Contract Arguments

-The function prepares the arguments necessary to initialize the `Property` contract.
-These arguments include arrays that represent:

-- The address of the property
-- Data about the property
-- The property owner's contact details
-- Content identifiers for images associated with the property

-### Deploying and Logging

-The function logs its deployment process and then uses the `deploy` function to deploy the `Property` contract with the defined arguments and deployer account.
-It waits for a certain number of block confirmations before proceeding.
-Upon successful deployment, it logs the Ethereum address where the `Property` contract is deployed.

-### Etherscan Verification

-If the deployment isn't on a development chain and an Etherscan API key is available, the `Property` contract deployment is verified on Etherscan.

-### Exporting the Function

-Finally, the `deployProperty` function is tagged with "all" and "property" and is exported for use in other scripts.
+# Documentation Overview

+## Contract Deployment Procedure

+The provided TypeScript script specifies a function, `deployProperty`, responsible for deploying the Property contract.
+This function accepts a single `hre` argument representing the HardhatRuntimeEnvironment object.

+`deployProperty` orchestrates the deployment of a "TestToken" contract utilizing the `deploy` method, which includes identifying the deployer account, initializing with empty constructor arguments, and specifying the block confirmations to await.

+Subsequent to deployment, the function reveals the `TestToken` contract's deployment address.
+If not working on a development network, it also confirms the deployed contract on Etherscan.

+As the entry point for the Property contract deployment, `deployProperty` can be invoked using the appropriate deployment commands or scripts.
+This code emphasizes deployment, offering customization and adaptability in deploying the Property contract, integrating with the Hardhat framework, and utilizing the provided runtime environment for deployment operations.

+## Deployment of PropertyManager Smart Contract

+The given script is purposed for deploying the PropertyManager smart contract via Hardhat, a widely utilized Ethereum development environment.

+### Parameters for Smart Contract

+- **FEE**: An amount levied for creating new properties (denoted in ethers).
+- **TEST_TOKEN_ADDRESS**: The address linked to the TestToken contract.
+- **EXCHANGE_RATIO**: The conversion rate from ethers to TestTokens for transactions.
+- **RETURN_PENALTY**: The penalty percentage applied when tokens are returned.
+- **MIN_RETURN_AMOUNT**: The minimum count of tokens eligible for return.

+### Deployment Function

+`deployProperty` functions as the deployer for the PropertyManager smart contract.
+It extracts essential elements from the Hardhat runtime environment, including the chain ID and deployer's account.

+#### Input Parameters

+The inputs for the PropertyManager contract constructor are established using predefined constants.

+#### Deployment Progress

+The function logs the commencement of the deployment procedure and initiates the PropertyManager contract deployment with the given arguments.
+Upon successful deployment, it logs the contract's address.

+#### Contract Verification

+Provided that the function is not running on a development chain and an Etherscan API key is available, the function also authenticates the contract on Etherscan.

+#### Function Export and Tagging

+Lastly, the deploy function is tagged for convenient reference and exported for use in different modules.

+## Procedure for Deploying the Property Contract

+Within the provided script, the `deployProperty` function is defined to enable deployment of a smart contract, named `Property`, on an Ethereum network.

+### Account for Deployer

+The `getNamedAccounts` function, extracted from the Hardhat Runtime Environment, retrieves the account deploying the `Property` contract.

+### Parameters for Contract

+The function compiles the necessary inputs to initialize the `Property` contract.
+These inputs represent:

+- The property's address
+- Property-specific data
+- Contact details of the property owner
+- Identifiers for images related to the property

+### Deployment and Logging

+The function logs the deployment procedure before using the `deploy` function to initiate the `Property` contract deployment with the defined inputs and deployer account.
+It waits for a specified number of block confirmations before progressing.
+If the deployment is successful, the function logs the Ethereum address housing the deployed `Property` contract.

+### Verification via Etherscan

+Assuming that the deployment is not on a development chain and an Etherscan API key is present, the `Property` contract's deployment is authenticated on Etherscan.

+### Function Export

+Finally, the `deployProperty` function, tagged with "all" and "property", is exported for utilization in other scripts.